 The entire GST process starting from registration to filing returns and payment of GST tax is online.
 Startups do not have to run around to tax offices to get various registrations under Excise, VAT, Service tax.

 Tax authorities sometimes seize goods when there is a failure to produce documents.
 Again, they are treated as facilitators or mediators by states like Kerala, Rajasthan, West Bengal not requiring them to register for VAT.
-All these differential treatments and confusing compliances will be removed in GST.
+All these differential treatments and confusing compliances stands removed in GST.
 Read here for impact of GST on e-commerce.

 An edited version of this article has also been published in BW Disrupt.